 What is your cancellation policy?

 I have a 24 hour cancellation policy.
-Failure to cancel within that time frame will incur the full treatment fee.
+Failure to contact me to cancel within that time frame will incur 50% of treatment fee.

 I will contact you via text or email 24 hours before the appointment is due as a reminder.